 To simplify configuration Nexus supports aggregation of npm registries.
 This allows you to expose all the external package from the npm registry and other public registries as well as the private registries as one registry, which greatly simplifies client configuration.

 To share a package or tool with npm, you create a npm package and store it in the Nexus-based npm registry.
 Similarly, you can use packages others have created and made available in their NPM repositories by proxying them or downloading the packages and installing them in your own private registry for third party packages.

-npm support is a feature of Nexus 2.10 and higher and is available in Nexus Professional and Nexus Open Source and requires npm version 1.4 and above.
+npm support is a feature of Nexus 2.10 and higher and is available in Nexus Pro and Nexus OSS and requires npm version 1.4 and above.